Message from the Vice President

 LCU assumes no responsibility for stolen property or damage to any vehicle or its contents while the vehicle is being operated or parked on campus.

-Students must register their vehicles with the LCU Public Safety office each academic year, and display the current parking decal on their vehicles and park in those areas designated for use by their decal.
+Students must register their vehicles with the LCU Public Safety office each academic year.
+Students can obtain a parking permit at the ChapDesk, and display the current parking decal on their vehicles and park in those areas designated for use by their decal.
 The decal should be placed on the outside of the back window in the lower left corner.
 For convertibles, the decal needs to be placed in the front window in the lower right corner.
-Motorcycles and bicycles are not required to have a parking permit; however, they need to be registered with the LCU Public Safety office.
+Motorcycles are not required to have a parking permit; however, they need to be registered with the LCU Public Safety office.
 Commuters may contact the office to obtain parking permits for additional vehicles.
-Students may also pick up parking permits from the Student Life Office if the LCU Public Safety office is closed.
+Students may also pick up parking permits from the Student Life Office.

 Vehicles parked on LCU property without a permit will be issued a ticket.
 Tickets will be placed on the student account and must be paid in the Student Business Office.